jxu023/quine/README.md

 It's a little puzzle!
 Doing it was a lot of fun for me!

+It's kind of like playing a game of catch-up or tag.
+Each line you write has to be printed out later on.

 ## Why did I decide to write a quine?

 https://blog.dave.tf/post/finding-bottom-turtle/ was a really interesting article I saw on hacker news.